bhauman/figwheel-main/README.md

-This will launch a REPL and start autobuilding and reloading the `src` directory so that any files you add or change in that directory will be automatically hot reloaded into the browser.
+This will launch a REPL and start autobuilding and reloading the `src` directory so that any files you add or change in that directory will automatically be hot reloaded into the browser.

-The `-b dev` or `--build dev` flag option is indicating that we should read `dev.cljs.edn` for configuration.
+The `-b dev` or `--build dev` flag option is indicating that Figwheel should read `dev.cljs.edn` for build configuration.

 The `-r` or `--repl` flag indicates that a repl should be launched.